Deployment Manifests, Part 1¶

 Conversely, the following attributes of the manifest were not easily modifiable:

-• the name of each item in the releases section comes from the BOSH release we use; we cannot rename or alias them within the manifest
+section comes from the BOSH release we use; we cannot rename or alias them within the manifest - the

-• the version and url are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these
+are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these - within

 This crossover from the deployment manifest to specific cloud infrastructure requirements is not placed in the deployment manifest.
 Instead, we will have provided our BOSH director with "Cloud Config" to educate it about how we wish our deployment manifests to be applied to our cloud infrastructure.